Hwan-seok/KHU_PON/README.md

 # KHU_PON

 ## What is KHU_PON?
-- KHU is abbreviation of Kyung Hee University because creators of this service are KHU members and launched first in KHU
+- KHU is abbreviation of Kyung Hee University because creators of this service are KHU members and launched first in there
 - PON means coupon beacuse it issues coupon

 ## Perpose